xc-aditya/shiny-eureka/README.md

 ---

 ## 4. Gift System
-### List GiftsFetches accounts gifted specifically to the user.
+### List Gifts Fetches accounts gifted specifically to the user.
 If the user has claimed the gift, credentials are revealed.

 * **Endpoint:** `/MajorGiftsList`
 * **Method:** `GET`